Ozobot Playbook

 AND, it’s completely free to use!

-Check out this set that contains 96 puzzles with different functions (straight lines, turns, pauses, etc.).
+Check out this 30-piece gem magnetic tile track set with different functions.
 It allows you to create complex routes and loops that Ozobot has to overcome.

 Lesson Ideas